 - Enjoy.
-Now you just have to cook the meals and enjoy.
+Now you just have to cook the meals and enjoy them.

 Pros of Blue Apron

 - Better for you than eating out.
 Eating healthy meals at home can make a big difference in our health.
 It also means less waste and generally more family time.

 - The instructions are very clear.
 The instructions include photos and are very clear.
 This would be very helpful for new cooks.

 - Easy to skip weeks or cancel.
-You can easily skip weeks you don’t want deliveries.
+You can easily skip weeks if you don’t want deliveries.
 I also went ahead and canceled my account and it was very simple.
 I had no issues closing it.
 I didn’t have to communicate with customer service but I’ve heard they are pretty good to work with.

 Cons of Blue Apron

 - It costs more per meal than when I shop.
-I’ve done a lot over the years to learn how to grocery shop on a budget, even for organic food and have it down to a science.
+I’ve done a lot over the years to learn how to grocery shop on a budget, even for organic food, and have it down to a science.
 This wouldn’t be true if you eat out a lot or waste a lot of food.
 If you aren’t sure if it’s a good deal for you, add up what you spend on the number of meals you are considering.
-It also may be worth a bit more for the time and stress savings. *Get cashback on your first order by using the app Honey when you sign up.)
+It also may be worth a bit more for the time and stress savings.
+(You can get cashback on your first order by using the app Honey when you sign up.)